 I’m an abuse survivor, but there were times in my mid to late teenage years that I only felt the insurmountable weight of being a victim.
 I saw no light at the end of the proverbial tunnel and the thought of the death was comforting.

 Cutting was an action I devised out of desperation, and it only took one cut to find myself hooked.
-During my childhood (read more of my blog posts for further explanation), I was severely limited in my self-expression as I entered those crucial teen years of self-exploration and discovery.
+During my childhood, I was severely limited in my self-expression as I entered those crucial teen years of self-exploration and discovery.
 Naturally, if you deny or try to control a teenager’s personal growth, you will be causing that teenager inner turmoil.
 Even adults that conform or reject part of who they are, or how they feel, because a supposed higher authority imposes it upon them has experienced this internal conflict.
 The dark feelings of being repressed are not biased to age, gender, race, or nationality.

 There’s a percentage of those who cut that may have an underlying medical issue, but most of the other cutters I have encountered since my recovery had social or spiritual issues that continued to be neglected.
 Personally, I believe medication should not be the go-to solution for self-infliction.
 All the nasty side effects, both short and long-term that these chemicals can cause, especially to sensitive types like myself and many other current and former cutters, will further and prolong the underlying problem if the root is not medical/chemical to begin with.